The Sarony Photographs

 I believe this difference has not been previously noted because seldom are the photographs taken as a group.
 Moreover, if they are, they are usually viewed in sequence and rarely studied side-by-side as presented here.

-But on this basis it is difficult to believe that the 1882 Sarony images (from the last four) on the right were taken on the same day as the remainder from the first series on the left.
+On this basis it is difficult to believe that the 1882 Sarony image (from the last four) on the right was taken on the same day as the one from the first series on the left.

 Further, there is much circumstantial evidence that reinforces the idea that Wilde returned to Sarony (perhaps quite later in the year) for a separate sitting for the last four photographs.